itu-bdsa/lecture_notes/sessions/session_12/README_REPORT.md

 In the root of your repository, create a directory called `docs`.
 Let it contain a file called `report.md`.

+[HackMD](https://hackmd.io/) is a tool for collaboratively editing Markdown documents and might be helful for writing the report.

 In case you include illustrations from image files, put all of these of a subdirectory of `docs`, which shall be called `images`.

-Before Thursday, 2 January 2026>, hand-in a PDF file with your report on LearnIT (https://learnit.itu.dk/mod/assign/view.php?id=235749).
+Before Thursday, 2 January 2026, hand-in a PDF file with your report on LearnIT (https://learnit.itu.dk/mod/assign/view.php?id=235749).
 The filename of your report has to be `2025_itubdsa_group_<no>_report.pdf`, where where `<no>` is replaced with the group number from [here](https://ituniversity.sharepoint.com/:x:/r/sites/2025AnalysisDesignandSoftwareArchitecture/_layouts/15/Doc.aspx?sourcedoc=%7BBA26EE18-E8AF-4A74-930E-D5337ED38D77%7D&file=Groups.xlsx&action=default&mobileredirect=true&wdOrigin=TEAMS-WEB.teams_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1764148689100&web=1).

 You can convert your report from markdown to PDF format with `pandoc`: